-Both the X100F and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the X100F followed on from the Fujifilm X100T.
+Both the X100F and the D750 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Is the Fujifilm X100F better than the Nikon D750 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Faster burst: Shoots at higher frequency (8 vs 6 flaps/sec) to capture the decisive moment.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - Ready to shoot: Comes with a built-in lens, while the D750 requires a separate lens.